fjing1/SRE/Google/Product-Focused Reliability for SRE.md

 The following are the main characteristics of service SLOs:

 Characteristic	Description

 Low cost	Service SLOs are common and widely used.

 High confidence	The data obtained for service SLOs is under your control and can be provided with very high availability guarantees, like an SLO on the SLO data.

 Low latency	You can gather and process data with a very low latency, from seconds to a few minutes.

 Narrow coverage	These SLOs only cover what the service can see, which is improved by measuring the SLOs at a higher layer in the service stack.
 If the returned result is considered a success to the service, it passes the SLO.
 However, successful results don't always guarantee that the results are useful, for example, empty responses or new incompatible data being returned to an old client.

-Table 4: Characteristics of service SLOs
+#### Characteristic	& Description of SLOs
+Low cost:	Service SLOs are common and widely used.
+High confidence:	The data obtained for service SLOs is under your control and can be provided with very high availability guarantees, like an SLO on the SLO data.
+Low latency:	You can gather and process data with a very low latency, from seconds to a few minutes.
+Narrow coverage:	These SLOs only cover what the service can see, which is improved by measuring the SLOs at a higher layer in the service stack.
+If the returned result is considered a success to the service, it passes the SLO.
+However, successful results don't always guarantee that the results are useful, for example, empty responses or new incompatible data being returned to an old client.

-Client-side instrumentation
+#### Client-side instrumentation

 With the development of more sophisticated (and more complex) user interfaces through web and mobile applications, more SRE teams have started to support these interfaces directly.
 This can be achieved by retrieving telemetry directly from user interfaces.